mlbridge/mlbridge.github.io/README.md

 `mlbridge/mlbridge-machine-learning/saved_models` directory.
 For example: If your model name is new_model, the name of the hdf5 file would be `new_model.hdf5`.
-Next, go to the `mlbridge/mlbridge-middleware/mlbridge_middleware/src/middleware.py` and then replace the `dns_alert_model.hdf5` that can be found on this [line](https://github.com/mlbridge/mlbridge-middleware/blob/10944a32ffd605691c56b89b5c48990abf792bfe/mlbridge_middleware/src/middleware.py#L232) with `your_model_name.hdf5`.
+Next, go to the `mlbridge/mlbridge-middleware/mlbridge_middleware/src/middleware.py` file and then replace the `dns_alert_model.hdf5` that can be found on this [line](https://github.com/mlbridge/mlbridge-middleware/blob/10944a32ffd605691c56b89b5c48990abf792bfe/mlbridge_middleware/src/middleware.py#L232) with `your_model_name.hdf5`.
 For example: If your model name is new_model, replace `dns_alert_model.hdf5` with `new_model.hdf5`.
 Once this is complete,